Trade effluent – Managing liquid wastes

 You will need to comply with legal restrictions regardless of how much trade effluent your business discharges.

 Trade effluent may be waste water contaminated with materials such as:

-(Macerated food waste is banned from sewers in most cases from 1 Jan 2016 in Scotland, and from 1 April 2017 in Northern Ireland)
+(Macerated food waste is banned from sewers in most cases in Scotland, and Northern Ireland).